-The announced amendments to the Law on Foreigners and the Law on the Employment of Foreigners contain significant novelties.
+Amendments to the Law on Foreigners and the Law on the Employment of Foreigners which was adopted by the Serbian Parliament on 26 July 2023 contain significant novelties.
 The most important changes relate to the simplified and digitized procedure for obtaining a residence and work permit for foreigners, new categories of foreigners who will be able to work and/or establish employment only based on residence permit, as well as the extended period of validity of permits.
-For now, the amendments are still in the stage of draft bills in the process of public discussion, but if the changes are ultimately adopted as announced, it is expected that from 1 February 2024 the process of approving residence and employment of foreigners will be radically changed and simplified.
+The most significant amendments to the laws start to apply from 1 February 2024 and by these amendments the process of approving residence and employment of foreigners is radically changed and simplified.

 - Single permit instead of work permit

-In the line with the proposed amendments, the work permit will no longer exist and it will be replaced by a single residence and work permit (“Single Permit”).
+In the line with the amendments to the laws, the work permit will no longer exist and it will be replaced by a single residence and work permit (“Single Permit”).
 Single Permit will be obtained only electronically from the competent Ministry of Internal Affairs (“MIA“).
 The National Employment Service will receive documentation electronically from the MIA and it will evaluate whether the applicant meets the conditions for working in Serbia (without issuing a separate decision as before), and if necessary, it will automatically perform a labor market test.
 After this the MIA adopts a decision on issuing the Single Permit.
 The deadline for resolving a request for permit is only 15 days, and the Single Permit (as well as the residence permit) will be issued in the form of a personalized card with biometric data, a chip and a qualified electronic certificate, similar to the identity cards for domestic citizens and therefore can be used for e-Administration and e-Tax services.
-The Single Permit and temporary residence permit will be valid for 3 years (currently temporary residency can be approved for up to one year) and can be extended for the same period.
+The Single Permit and temporary residence permit will be valid for 3 years and can be extended for the same period.

 - The right to work without obtaining a permit